nuwave/lighthouse/docs/master/guides/error-handling.md

 explicit error message to the user.

 **webonyx/graphql-php** offers the [`GraphQL\Error\ClientAware`](https://github.com/webonyx/graphql-php/blob/master/src/Error/ClientAware.php) interface, that can be implemented by Exceptions to control how they are rendered to the client.

+Head over their [Error Handling docs](http://webonyx.github.io/graphql-php/error-handling/) to learn more.

 ## Additional Error Information